FIXTradingCommunity/fix-orchestra-spec/v1-1/orchestra_spec.md

 Most message elements in the schema support a complete history of creation, latest change, replacement, and potentially deprecation with support of attribute group `entityAttribGrp`.
 Each historical event should be qualified by its protocol version and may be qualified by its release.
 This is an integer value, e.g. a FIX extension pack (EP) number that can be used to increase the granularity of the version string, e.g. to identify patches.
 The latest change may be qualified with the `changeType` attribute as being definitional or only editorial (e.g. adding or updating a `documentation` element of an annotation).

-**Example:** A field that was added and then updated to correct an error in the desscription
+**Example:** A field that was added and then updated to correct an error in the description

 ```xml
 <fixr:field